Nano Banana Prompts for Landscapes (2026)

 Prompt: "Weathered driftwood in foreground, dramatic coastal cliff at golden hour, waves crashing against rocks with spray and foam, warm sunset light on stone, landscape photography, long exposure water effect"

 The driftwood anchors the foreground.
 Waves and spray add motion and energy.
-Long exposure suggestion creates silky water effect.
+The "long exposure water effect" instruction creates silky water motion rather than frozen droplets.

 Prompt: "Tide pool with colorful sea life in foreground, tropical beach at sunrise, palm trees silhouetted against soft pink and orange sky, calm turquoise water, paradise landscape photography, peaceful and serene"